winglang/wing/API.md

 public capture(_consumer: any, _capture: Capture): Code
 ```

-Captures the resource for a given consumer so that it can be used in a Process.
+Captures the resource for a given consumer so that it can be used in an Inflight.

 ###### `_consumer`<sup>Required</sup> <a name="_consumer" id="@monadahq/wingsdk.cloud.Bucket.capture.parameter._consumer"></a>